 This will keep you on track to graduate in four years and will make you eligible for scholarships, internships, and other opportunity programs.

-• Plan your class schedule with an academic advisor.
+• Plan each semester schedule with an academic advisor.

-• Meet with an academic advisor and a career counselor to discuss your plan.
+• Meet with an academic advisor to discuss what majors and minors match your interests and strengths.

 • Commit to a Study Schedule Set aside time for studying and decide what